-Creating monotypes is an exciting way to explore image development.
-In art school, my focus was painting and printmaking - and doing Monotype work encompasses both and combines them together.
+Creating Monotype and Monoprint work is an exciting way to explore image development.
+In art school, my focus was painting and printmaking - and doing Monotype/Monoprint work encompasses both and combines them together.

 As with my methods of working in other media, it's an emerging process.
-I like to think of the processes of Montotypes and even Mixed Media as generational.
-For example, typically a Monotype will begin with an original, physical print of some sort and develop from there, including physical media like pastels, colored pencil and more - and even occasionally digital inclusion.
+I like to think of the processes of Montotype, Monoprint, and even Mixed Media as generational.
+For example, typically a Monotype will begin with an original, physical print of some sort and possibly develop from there, including physical media like pastels, colored pencil and more - and even occasionally digital inclusion.

-Here's a very short, silent, video showing the making of a monotype print.
+Here's a very short, silent, video showing the making of an oil-stick monoprint.